txtdirect/website/content/docs/config/_index/content.md

 ## CLI Flags

-Use the `-conf` flag to pass the config file to TXTDirect like this example:
+Use the `-conf` flag to pass a config file to TXTDirect.

 ```
 $ txtdirect -conf PATH_TO_CONFIG